LearnersGuild/curriculum-app/modules/Command-Line-Todo-List-with-SQL/README.md

 [Command Line Todo List With Callbacks](../../modules/Command-Line-Todo-List-With-Callbacks) module.

-In this version we'll move from storing out tasks in a json file to storing our tasks in a Postgresql SQL database.
+In this version we'll move from storing our tasks in a json file to storing them in a Postgresql SQL database.

 ## Skills